todd-herbert/heltec-eink-modules/README.md

 If `begin()` is called with no parameters, `.pageSize.MEDIUM` is selected.

-With `begin()`, it is also possible to set two callback functions, wake and sleep.
-This brings us to..

 ### Power Management ###

 Many E-Ink displays are able to enter a "deep sleep" power-saving mode.
 With the *Heltec Modules*, this is technically possible, however the reset pin on the controller IC has not been broken out, meaning that there is no easy way to wake the display without cycling power.

-An alternative powersaving technique is to physically remove power from your display.
+An alternative power-saving technique is to physically remove power from your display.
 An example is shown here, using a PNP transistor:

 ![voltage-divider example](docs/pnp_example.png)